-Brown Leads Arizona To 74-55 Win Over Grambling State
+Brown leads Arizona to 74-55 win over Grambling State

 Arizona was disjointed at times in the second half, particularly when Grambling State went to zone, but kept its cushion in double digits.

-Grambling State coach Donte Jackson has steadied what had been one of the nation’s worst programs 0-28 in 2012-13 with three straight winning seasons.
+''All in all, being our first game with so many new players, new faces, I think it was OK, but we definitely know we can get a lot better,'' Akinjo said.

-The Tigers lost their two leading scorers from a year ago, Ivy Smith Jr. and Devante Jackson, but returned several key players and added Florida Gulf Coast graduate transfer Brian Thomas.
+Tigers coach Donte Jackson has steadied what had been one of the nation's worst programs - 0-28 in 2012-13 - with three straight winning seasons.

-Grambling State opened a two-game road trip to Arizona with a 69-53 loss to Grand Canyon on Wednesday.
+Grambling State, which lost its top two scorers from last season, opened a two-game road trip to Arizona with a 69-53 loss to Grand Canyon on Wednesday.

 The Tigers struggled against Arizona's length and athleticism at the start, falling into a 15-4 hole.
 Grambling State made a run, but struggled to get shots to fall throughout the first half, finishing 8 for 28 from the floor and 2 for 11 from the 3-point arc.